tomcl/HowToUseGitTJWC/README.md

 Most of the Git guides on the web are either quick and operational - making what is really happening obscure - or very complex.
-This guide attempts to be operational while also giving insight.
+This guide attempts to be operational while also giving insight and explaining deeper issues.
 Read it if you know nothing about git, or have used it but don't really understand what is going on.
 The key principle is to explain the simplest use cases in detail suppressing more complex options in commands.
-Broadly speaking, you should read it linearly: simple operations and concepts are explained first and the later parts are not needed for normal git usage.
+Broadly speaking, you should read it linearly: Typical operations and concepts are explained first, then typical workflows are explained.
+The later parts are not needed for normal git usage.

+Before starting a collaborative git project, make sure that you read the workflows and particularly [avoiding disasters](#avoiding-disasters).
 If you would like a more extensive guide to git I recommend the excellent Atlassian [set of guides](https://www.atlassian.com/git/tutorials).
-After reading this guide, before starting a collaborative git project, make sure that you read the workflows and particularly [avoiding disasters](#avoiding-disasters).

 Git can be used via the command line (best for complex operations) or one of the many GUIs.
 This guide mostly assumes you use Github desktop which is very limited but has the merit of extreme simplicity and smooth operation for typical use cases.
-See the [Tools](#tools) section for information on other tools, and if you want to do complex git operations try a good complex GUI: it will help.
+See the [Tools](#tools) section for information on other tools, and if you want to do complex git operations try a good complex GUI: it will help, but only when you understand how git works (perhaps by reading this guide).

-The guide here assumes the use of Github to host cloud repositories but applies equally well to any other cloud provider, e.g. [Atlassian](https://www.atlassian.com/software/bitbucket).
+This guide assumes the use of Github to host cloud repositories but applies equally well to any other cloud provider, e.g. [Atlassian](https://www.atlassian.com/software/bitbucket).